 I am writing to say goodbye.

-I am grateful to you and the organization for the time and training invested in me.
-I have learnt a lot of things from you and my colleagues.
+I am grateful to the organization for the time and training invested in me.
+I have learnt a lot of things from my seniors and colleagues.
 I am leaving with a bag rich of experiences.